| E-*What*?- Getting to grips with Email!

 you want to reply to, then click on the Reply icon along the top of the

+main window.
 If you want to write an entirely new message click on the New Mail button.

+A blank email will appear.
 Click the white box next to where it says "To" and type in the email

+address of the person the email is going to.
 If you want to send a copy of the email to anyone else at the same time

 (called cc'ing an email) then type their email addresses in the box marked